 It’s no secret that search engine algorithms rely pretty heavily on backlinks to your websites so it’s important to take this part of SEO very seriously.
-It’s no longer only a matter of collecting as many “high quality” backlinks as you can manage, the strategy has become slightly more involved and you need to know that your SEO agent has this part covered in a major way.
+It’s no longer only a matter of collecting as many “high quality” backlinks as you can manage, the strategy has become slightly more involved and you need to know that your SEO professional has this part covered in a major way.

 Three: “Do you use any social signals in your strategy & can you give me a breakdown?”

 Just like backlinks, social signals are pretty much necessary to further expand your backlinking profile in the eyes of the search engines.
 If you’re not yet familiar with what these are, they’re a form of backlinks which derive from social websites such as:

 - Google Plus

 The list goes on but a lot of the main focus will usually revolve around the ‘top players’ in the social scene.
 The strategies for these types of links are typically similar but not the same for your ‘normal’ backlinks.